Skip to main content

 • If the cardholder's bank closes the dispute in the favour of the cardholder, the previously deducted funds will be returned to the customer.

-• If the cardholder's bank closes the dispute in the favour of the merchant, the disputed funds and £20.00 dispute review fee will be returned to the merchant's Lopay balance.
+• If the cardholder's bank closes the dispute in the favour of the merchant, the disputed funds and the dispute admin fee will be returned to the merchant's Lopay balance.

 In addition, once a decision has been made by the cardholder's bank, the decision is final for all parties: You can’t overturn a lost dispute, but your customer also can’t overturn a dispute decided in your favour.